All Episodes

 It doesn't matter.

-And yes, there are people that were then Sean Davis and are now politicizing this to bludgeon Trump uh for their political benefit, is that now questioning hydroxychloroquine, and as Dr. Oz said, no, uh this is not even anecdotal anymore.
+And yes, there are people that were then Sean Davis and are now politicizing this to bludgeon Trump for their political benefit as they're now questioning hydroxychloroquine.

-It is a series of of studies.
+It is a series of studies.

-Well, recall that you had uh a woman who allegedly, I guess, fed her husband fish tank cleaner and blamed it on Donald Trump, and then you had a media go in there and say, Oh, they they drank this fish tank cleaner and he died because they had a similar substance as what Donald Trump talked about.
+And then you had the media go in there and say, oh, they drank this fish tank cleaner and he died because they had a similar substance as what Donald Trump talked about.

 Donald Trump killed this man.

-Uh I'm encouraged by it, the media went and attacked him.
+The media went and attacked him.

-But when Andrew Cuomo came out and said the exact same thing, they said, Oh my goodness, this Andrew Cuomo, he sure is adult.
+But when Andrew Cuomo came out and said the exact same thing, they said, oh my goodness, this Andrew Cuomo, he sure is adult.

-Do you know nobody is confronted Cuomo?
+Do you know, nobody has confronted Cuomo?

 Why did he not listen to his own health task force and buy the ventilators?

-Do you know Sean Davis?
+Do you know, Sean Davis?

 It says in that very report, oh, and the federal government will not be able to help you.